Quantum-enabled communication without a phase reference

-For both non-Gaussian and TMSV encodings, we find that the phase noise only decreases the EA capacity by at most a constant $\sim\log(m)/m$ per mode.
-Moreover, when the thermal noise in the communication link is high, we show that phase encoding on TMSV achieves this performance, assuming general receivers for decoding.
-Our results not only demonstrate the advantage of non-Gaussian encoding in communication over non-Gaussian channels, but also reveal the possibility of EA communication being advantageous in a general scenario.
+With thermal-loss effects into play, we provide lower and upper bounds of the communication rates, showing that phase noise only decreases the capacity by at most a constant $\sim\log_2(m)/m$ bits per mode.
+In addition, when the thermal noise in the communication link is high, we show that phase encoding on TMSV achieves the EA capacity lower bounds, assuming \QZ{optimum} receivers for decoding. \QZ{Extending the bounds to channel fading scenarios~\cite{goodman1976some,goodman1965some,zhuang2017fading}, we show that the EA advantages persist.}

-{\em A channel model of phase noise.---} As shown in Fig.~\ref{fig:schematic}(a), in an entanglement-assisted classical communication scenario, the sender and receiver preshare entanglement between the input $A^\prime$ and an idler $B^\prime$, potentially through a quantum network.
-The idler is stored in the receiver's quantum memory for later assistance in the decoding.
-The sender encodes the classical information on the signal $A^\prime$ via the unitary encoding operation $\hat{U}_\theta$ and sends the signal through the media, e.g. a fiber or open-space link.
-Upon receiving the signal $A$, the receiver measures it jointly with the stored idler $B$ to decode the classical information of the sender.